jamesmilesmdb/atlas-search-hackathon-22/README.md

 1. Visit the Realm App in your browser and click **Deployments** in the sidebar.
 1. Click **Export App**.
 1. Click the **Export App** button in the Export App as a .zip file section.
-1. Commit the .zip file to the fork of this repository
+1. Commit the .zip file to the clone of this repository
 1. Push the changes.

 ![Export Realm App](/docs/export-realm-app.png?raw=true "Export Realm App")